Ekwofie2021/ToDoApp/README.md

   When the API's were completed I use swagger and post-man to test them.

 - Frontend
-  React app is use to create the FE Todo app,
-  I used React Redux toolkit query instead of vanilla react redux to handle the data follow of the.
+  React & typescript app is use to create the FE Todo app, I used React Redux toolkit query instead of vanilla react redux to handle the data follow of the.

   I should I have improve the frontend validation to displace the error coming back from the backend to the user